hiveot/hub/core/authz/README.md

 ## Summary

-This Hub service provides authorization for users, services and IoT devices using a group role based access model.
+This core service provides authorization for users and Things using a group role based access model.

-IoT devices have the device role that allows them to publish TD documents, events and subscribe to actions.
-Access is limited to the subject:
-> pub/sub: "things.{publisherID}.>"

-Services have a broad access to things and groups.
-Their access is defined in jwt tokens issued based on their purpose.
-The default access is defined as:
-> pub/sub: ">"
+The authz service manages a list of groups, the members of each group and their role in the group.
+The service is responsible for configuring NATS JetStream streams subject subscription to Things and access control to users.

+### Events

-Users don't subscribe directly to things, but to group streams instead.
-Each group has a stream defined that members of that group can access.
-Users can publish actions to the group:
+The authz services configures JetStream to receive events in group streams.
+Each group is defined as a stream.
+Users or services that are a member of the group can subscribe to the stream to receive events that are collected in the stream.

+To collect events, the authz service creates a central $events stream that subscribes to all events on subject:
+> "things.*.*.event.>"

+For each group stream, a series of stream sources are defined with $events as the source stream and subject for the Thing that is a member of the group.
+Therefore for 100 things in a group, the stream will have 100 source stream instances, all with $events as the source and "things.{bindingID}.{thingID}.event.> as the subject.
+The reason for the extra $events stream is that JetStream currently does not support overlapping subscriptions in streams, which would prohibit adding a Thing to multiple groups.
+NATS 2.10 is required for this setup to work.

+The bindingID is not required per-se but considered good practice in case duplicate thingIDs happen to occur in larger networks.
+The thingID is required.
+Only events are captured in the stream groups.

+Users and services subscribe to JetStream streams to receive events from a group.
+>  "{groupID}"

+The authz service has a listGroups action to allow a client to list the groups they are a member of.

+In summary, the above setup accomplishes the following:
+1. Authorization to receive events only for Things that are in the same group(s) as the user
+2. Archiving of events for each group with its own retention period
+3. Users can retrieve historical events
+4. Users only need to subscribe to a group to receive relevant events.
+No need to subscribe to individual things.

+### Actions

+Actions follow a similar pattern as events but in reverse direction.
+A single '$actions' stream captures all actions by subscribing to the subject:
-> sub: "{groupID}.>"
+> things.*.*.action.>

+Bindings that listen to actions for their Things, subscribe to the actions stream.
+Each binding has a view on the action stream filtered on the "things.{bindingID}.>" subject.
+Bindings therefore only receive actions aimed at themselves.

+In case of intermittent connectivity, the Thing binding receives the actions that were missed from the stream on reconnect.

+To prevent unauthorized publication of actions, each user is only authorized to publish in the group they are a member of and only if their role is operator or manager, and the thingID is a member of the group.
+Instead of using the subject prefix 'things', The groupID must be used.
+Publish:
-> pub: "{groupID}.*.*.action.>"
+> {groupID}.{bindingID}.{thingID}.{actionID}.{clientID}

-The authorization service handles:
-1. defining group streams for all defined groups
-2. define subject mapping from thingID to group ID for all things in the group
-3. define mapping of group actions to thing actions for all things in the group

-* Clients can be users, services, and IoT devices.
-They must be authenticated using a valid certificate or access token.
-* Groups contain resources and clients.
-Clients can access resources in the same group based on their role.
-A client only has a single role.
-  * The 'all' group includes all resources without need to add them explicitly.
-Use with care.
-* role.
-Clients have a role in a group.
-The role determines the action the client is allowed on the resource ('Things').
-Roles are:
-  * viewer: allows read-only access to the resource attributes such as Thing properties and output values
-  * operator: in addition to viewer, allows operating the resource inputs such as a Thing switch
-  * manager: in addition to operator, allows changing the resource configuration
-  * administrator: in addition to manager, can manage users to the group
-  * thing: role is for use by IoT devices only and identifies it as the resource to access.
-Thing publishers are devices that have full access to the Things they publish.
-They are identified by their publisher ID in the device client certificate.
+Authz subscribes to all actions of the groups and checks if the thingID is a member of that group.
+When passed, the action is republished with the "things" prefix, which is captured by the actions stream.

 The 'all' group is built-in and automatically includes all Things.
-To allow a user to view all Things, the loginID is added to the all group with the 'view' role.
+To allow a user to view all Things, the loginID is added to the all group with the 'viewer' role.

-In addition to manual groups, groups are automatically created for each Thing type.
-For example a group of temperature sensors.
-Clients in this group will automatically have access to new sensors of type temperature.

 ### Group Management